 The RM/COBOL runtime system locates the subprogram with the program-name specified by literal-1 or the value of the data item referenced by identifier-1.
-See the discussion of "Subprogram Loading" in Chapter 8, RM/COBOL Features, of the RM/COBOL User's Guide, for additional information on locating subprograms.
+See the discussion of "Subprogram Loading" in Chapter 8: RM/COBOL Features of the RM/COBOL User's Guide, for additional information on locating subprograms.

-The subprogram also must be a dynamic link library file (.dll) and is loaded with the Windows LoadLibrary function.
+The subprogram also must be a dynamic-link library file (.dll) and is loaded with the Windows LoadLibrary function.

-C Subprogram Name Table Structure
+C Subprogram Name Table Structure on Windows

-The RM/COBOL runtime system can locate the C subprograms only if their names are exported and either (1) their names appear in the subprogram name table, or (2) the DLL contains an .EDATA section.
+The RM/COBOL runtime system can locate the C subprograms only if their names are exported and their names appear in the subprogram name table.
 The subprogram name table is an array of name table entries.
 Each name table entry is a C structure that is defined as follows:

 Character-strings must be null terminated.
 The last array entry must consist of NULLs.
-The name of the subprogram name table must be RM\EntryPoints and this name must be exported, but an .EDATA section is not required in the DLL when the subprogram name table exists.
+The name of the subprogram name table must be RM\EntryPoints and this name must be exported.
+(An .EDATA section is not required in the DLL when the subprogram name table exists.
 When the subprogram name table exists, any .EDATA section in the DLL, if present, is ignored.
+Older DLLs that have been written and built with previous versions of RM/COBOL, and which contain an .EDATA section, are still supported for backward compatibility.)